richeytastic/libbuild/README.md

     Location of [IDTFConverter](www2.iaas.msu.ru/tmp/u3d/u3d-1.4.5_current.zip)
     (with thanks to Michail Vidiassov)

-On Windows, set the following environment variable to the particular Qt5 distribution to build against.
-This is so that conflicting Qt5 libraries (which are sometimes included with other programs) aren't found instead:
+Set the QT5 environment variable to the particular Qt5 library to build against.
+This is to avoid conflicts with other Qt runtime libraries which may be on the path.

-- `QT5_CMAKE_PATH`
+- `QT5`

-    Parent directory for Qt5Config.cmake (e.g. "D:/Qt/5.7/msvc2015\_64/lib/cmake/Qt5")
+    Parent directory for Qt5 library (e.g. "C:/Qt/5.11.2/msvc2015\_64")

 This repository also comes with a convenient batch scipt for Windows ("makelibs.bat") but this requires environment variable `PYTHON_EXE` to be set to the python.exe you want to use